Internet checksum: Computation

-The checksum calculation is defined in RFC 791:
+The checksum calculation is defined as follows:

-The checksum field is the 16-bit ones' complement of the ones' complement sum of all 16-bit words in the header.
+The checksum field is the 16 bit one's complement of the one's complement sum of all 16 bit words in the header.
 For purposes of computing the checksum, the value of the checksum field is zero.

-If there is no corruption, the result of summing the entire IP header, including checksum, should be zero.
+If there is no corruption, the result of summing the entire IP header, including checksum, and then taking its one's complement should be zero.
 At each hop, the checksum is verified.
 Packets with checksum mismatch are discarded.
 The router must adjust the checksum if it changes the IP header (such as when decrementing the TTL).